 Notes on POST:

-<option> elements defines an option that can be selected.
+<option> elements define an option that can be selected.
 By default, the first item in the drop-down list is selected.

-<textarea> element defines a multi-line input field (a text area):
+<textarea> the element defines a multi-line input field (a text area):